Welcome to the HMTA website.

 The AMTA District VIII Piano Auditions for 2020 are online only.
 This is a response to the current outbreak of COVID-19.

 Theory requirements are now available, as of 3/21/2020.
 If you would like a copy of the AMTA District VIII Piano Audition Theory Requirements, you can email Debi Loach @ email@example.com and you will be emailed current theory requirements.
 Division I Theory: When recording the video audition, have the student state major key and then play all required major theory, then have student state minor key & have student play all required minor theory.
 For Division II and Division III Theory: Have the student state key before each requirement played.
 (State E flat major scale, then play, state g minor scale, then play, state A major chord, then play, etc.)

 The following is from Susan Hoop, AMTA District VIII Piano Auditions Chair:

-”The AMTA Board has voted and approved a Contingency Plan of Video Auditions & Video Judging for Districts that will not be able to hold in-person auditions this year.
-This Contingency Plan will allow for every student who has intended to participate in District Auditions to be able to participate.
+”The AMTA Board voted and approved a Contingency Plan of Video Auditions & Video Judging for Districts that were not able to hold in-person auditions this year.
+This Contingency Plan allowed for every student who intended to participate in District Auditions to be able to participate.”